 Imagine saying to people, ‘I can make hot ice!’
 They wouldn’t believe you would they?

-As far a science theory goes, they shouldn’t, we know that in order for ice to exist it has to be at 0oC and that when heated it melts.
+As far as science theory goes, they shouldn’t, we know that in order for ice to exist, it has to be at 0oC and that when heated it melts.

 How to make hot ice